DongFengZero/COCOON24/README.md

 April 18, 2026 — Update Preview:

-1. The results on lower bounds for template computations in the original conference paper will be corrected and revised, with an updated version to be published later this year.
+1. The results on lower bounds for stencils (Table 2) in the original conference paper will be corrected and revised, with an updated version to be published later this year.
 2. The I/O evaluation algorithm for the composite method described in Appendix B will be republished following the paper’s acceptance by the journal.
+(Soon)

 ## Some additional explanations on NAS task applications (skip if not interested)